arimartorano/barbiedatahouse/README.md

 # Building Barbie
 After weeks of research we decided it’d be best to webscrape Barbie data from a Barbie archive (https://www.barbiedb.com/) that contains every Barbie sold, the year, and pricing options.
 We utilized selenium and bs4 to iterate through a for loop in order to collect all Barbie data from the site.
 Once complete  the data had to be cleaned.
-The  webscrapping went well and we were able to add images of the dolls into the columns.
+The  webscrapping went well and we were able to see images of the dolls in the columns.